skellis46/finger-pointing-moon/case-for-support.md

 >My intention in this book is to zoom out from the individuals to better see interlocking systems that surround them.
 I will use specific politicians as examples, but only insofar as they are marionettes of broader forces.
 What I seek isn’t a story but a blueprint, a map to the machine that shapes political decisions. - Ezra Klein -- methods?
 - hints at 'why, who' etc from Mignolo

 All research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
 When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research. **add here "When body-based practitioners ..."** add note about the method is often simply assumed -- I'm an artist, I therefore do practice-research.
 Yet what types of changes or differences are _really_ made possible by (body-based?) practice-research and how might we recognise them?

+mention two schools of thought: one that the artefact does the work, the other that requires some kind of contextual document (these are fundamentally different epistemic things)

 Practice-research is variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 It is not a singular method but rather a general approach to integrating creative practice into scholarly contexts.
 The underpinning practices are diverse, distinct and often singular or one-off entities.
 Broadly speaking, the approach is characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are commonly ambiguous and hidden.
 Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices. and that this systemic failure is particularly problematic in body-based work (for what reasons).